How Does a Divorce Court Utilize the Marital Standard of Living In the Determination of Spousal Support in a Divorce?

-The MSOL may also be defined by using the total income for a reasonable period of time less the actual taxes and set the MSOL at the net number or simply stated—the family law court may use the net income of the community for the relevant period.
-For example, if the total income during a three year period was $1,000,000 and the total taxes paid were $250,000 the net income would be $750,000.
-That sum would be divided by 36 months and the MSOL for the community would be a net of $20,833 per month.
+The marital standard of living may also be defined by using the total income for a reasonable period of time less the actual taxes.
+Simply stated, the divorce court may use the net income of the community for a three to five period.
+The divorce court may exclude years that were not representative years or exclude sources of income that are non-recurring.
+For example, if the total income during a three-year period was $1,000,000 and the total taxes paid were $250,000 then the net income would be $750,000 or $20,833 per month.

-$14,000 times 60% equals an MSOL or $8,400 net per month for each party.
+$14,000 x 60% = MSOL or $8,400 net per month for each party

-Another way to address the allocation of the $14,000 is to equally divide all expenditures except housing related costs and then add the housing costs onto each party’s share of the other expenses.
+Another way to address the allocation of the $14,000 is to equally divide all expenditures except housing related costs and then add the housing costs onto each party’s share of the remaining expenses.
 In other words, if the total expenses were a net of $14,000 per month and that number included housing costs of $4,000 per month, the analysis would be:

-$14,000 less $4,000 equals $10,000 divided by two equals $5,000 for each party plus $4,000 for housing related costs for a total MSOL of $9,000 net per month for each party.
+$14,000 – $4,000 = $10,000; $10,000 / 2 = $5,000 for each party (plus $4,000 for housing related costs) for a total MSOL of $9,000 net per month for each party

 In allocating the total community expenses and housing costs, it may be relevant to consider whether allocating the costs of community house to each party makes sense.
 For example, if a house was 7,000 square feet and all five kids were grown adults, does it make sense for each party to replace that house for themselves post-divorce?
 Arguably, the house related to the children’s lifestyle rather than the party’s lifestyle.